 Early Alert & Midterm Grading

 BGSU offers two types of academic progress reporting.
-The first type is the Early Alert initiative, which takes place after the first few weeks of the semester and helps keep your academics on track.
-The second type of reporting is your midterm grades, which help you assess where you stand halfway into the semester.
+The first type is the Early Alert initiative, which takes place during the first few weeks of the semester and helps keep you in control of your academic path.
+The second type of reporting is your Midterm Grades, which provide a glimpse into your academic progress with time to make adjustments.

-Early Alert helps you answer the question "How am I doing?" early in the semester so with assistance, you can remediate any barriers in your way so you can be successful in your courses.
+Early Alerts help you answer the question "How am I doing?" early in the semester so your Student Success Team can help you through any barriers on your academic path.

-Midterms help you answer the question "What would my final letter grade be if the semester ended today?" at the halfway point in the semester so you are aware of where you stand in each course and have time to seek help and make adjustments.
+Midterms help you answer the question "What would my final letter grade be if the semester ended today?" at the halfway point in the semester so you are aware of academic progress in your courses with time to seek help and make adjustments.

 Your midterm grades do not affect your academic record.
 During midterms, you can check your grades by logging in to the MyBGSU Student Center.
 The Office of Registration and Records provides additional information about how to check your grades.